mit-satori/green-compute-challenge/links.md

 # Prior art
 Here is a site https://mlco2.github.io/impact/#home where you can calculate a Machine Learning CO2 estimate.
 Its kind of boring, but it does have some useful information.

+# What about data center energy efficiency
+In some data centers 50% of the energy used is going toward keeping computers cool, in others it is less than 15%.
+This is called Power Usage Efficiency (PUE) and it can vary between sites.